- posted by:

 Why I am an atheist and reject religion

-When you’re an atheist you get a lot of assumptions and questions based on those assumptions from theists when they meet you.
+When you’re an atheist you get a lot of assumptions and questions from theists when they meet you.
 A lot of those assumptions are made by theists because I get the impression some of them (especially theists raised as theists from a young age) can’t see a functioning world outside the bible.

 The most common questions I’ve gotten are: